List of Valiente (2012 TV series) characters: Gardo Valiente

 He is the son of Damian and Luming Valiente.
 Born from a poor family of farmers in the Hacienda Braganza, grew up as a kind and loving son to his parents.
-He is Theo's childhood best friend brought by his father's friendship to Don Armando, but their friendship will be marked, tested and will losen by Donya Trining.
+He is Theo's childhood best friend brought by his father's friendship to Don Armando, but their friendship will be marked, tested and will loosen by Donya Trining.
 Despite the hindrances brought by the Braganza's, he will continuously fight for his love to Maila.
 A night came when Theo attempted to kill him after burning his face on a fire that scarred his face.
 Don Luis accidentally saw him on a place where he was left bloodied by a gunshot wound.
 On that day, Don Luis helped him and later together planned a revenge to the Braganza's.
 He changed his name as Nicholas Vallejo and studied a lot about the business especially in the field of the corporate world.
 He returned as a rich young businessman to whom the Braganza's in need in help to save their company from bankruptcy.
 His real identity will be Donya Trining's biggest barrier to her ambitions.
 He is Don Armando's hidden son to Luming and the only and real Braganza.